Chair: Joan Coukos

 Cochairs: Dames Bonnie Tandy Leblang & Francine Cohen

-We are in the process of forming the committee for our second annual The Next Big Bite, taking place in early fall of 2016.
+We are in the process of forming the committee for our second annual The Next Big Bite, taking takes place in early fall of 2016 2017 and anticipate it to be even bigger and better.
 Last year's event was a great success!
 To take advantage of all the positive feedback, we are creating an event that's bigger and better, and delivers even more impact on the New York City food community.
-Many of last year's committee members are joining us for this second event.
+Many of last year's committee members are joining us for this second third event.
 Listen Live!
 The Next Big Bite 2016 Panel